 Summer Pre-medical Academic Enrichment Program (SPAEP) I and II

-The University of Pittsburgh School of Medicine's SPAEP program is open to high school graduates and college students, and is designed to prepare and support students who wish to pursue medical careers.
+The University of Pittsburgh School of Medicine's SPAEP program is open to college sophomores, and is designed to prepare and support students who wish to pursue medical careers.
 SPAEP is a residential program that provides travel, room, and board.

-- Level II is a six week summer research program that pairs students who are beyond their second year of college with biomedical researchers in a variety of areas.
+- Level II (open only to those who have completed Level I) is a seven week summer research program that pairs students who are beyond their second year of college with biomedical researchers in a variety of areas.
 Faculty from the departments of Human Genetics, Cell Biology and Physiology, Immunology, Pathology, and many others, have supervised the experiences of SPAEP students in the past.

 Biomedical Informatics for Minority Students